Duke Energy Co. (NYSE:DUK) Shares Sold by First PREMIER Bank

 Wall Street Analysts Forecast Growth

 DUK has been the topic of several recent research reports.
-BMO Capital Markets dropped their price objective on shares of Duke Energy from $109.00 to $102.00 in a research note on Tuesday, June 13th.
+Bank of America dropped their price objective on shares of Duke Energy from $112.00 to $110.00 in a research note on Sunday, June 11th.
+Morgan Stanley boosted their target price on shares of Duke Energy from $99.00 to $108.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 20th.
 Seaport Res Ptn upgraded shares of Duke Energy from a “sell” rating to a “neutral” rating in a research report on Friday, March 17th.
-Morgan Stanley boosted their target price on shares of Duke Energy from $99.00 to $108.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 20th.
-StockNews.com initiated coverage on shares of Duke Energy in a research report on Thursday, May 18th.
-They set a “hold” rating on the stock.
-Finally, Bank of America decreased their target price on shares of Duke Energy from $112.00 to $110.00 in a research report on Sunday, June 11th.
+JPMorgan Chase & Co. decreased their target price on shares of Duke Energy from $109.00 to $97.00 in a research report on Thursday, June 8th.
+Finally, BMO Capital Markets decreased their target price on shares of Duke Energy from $109.00 to $102.00 in a research report on Tuesday, June 13th.
 Nine analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
 According to MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $103.38.

 Duke Energy Price Performance

-Duke Energy (NYSE:DUK – Get Rating) last announced its earnings results on Tuesday, May 9th.
-The utilities provider reported $1.20 earnings per share for the quarter, missing the consensus estimate of $1.40 by ($0.20).
-Duke Energy had a net margin of 8.89% and a return on equity of 8.39%.
-The firm had revenue of $7.28 billion during the quarter, compared to analyst estimates of $6.26 billion.
-During the same period in the previous year, the firm posted $1.30 EPS.
-The company’s revenue for the quarter was up 2.0% compared to the same quarter last year.
+Duke Energy (NYSE:DUK – Get Rating) last released its quarterly earnings data on Tuesday, May 9th.
+The utilities provider reported $1.20 EPS for the quarter, missing the consensus estimate of $1.40 by ($0.20).
+Duke Energy had a return on equity of 8.39% and a net margin of 8.89%.
+The business had revenue of $7.28 billion during the quarter, compared to analysts’ expectations of $6.26 billion.
+During the same quarter in the prior year, the firm earned $1.30 earnings per share.
+Duke Energy’s quarterly revenue was up 2.0% on a year-over-year basis.
 On average, equities research analysts predict that Duke Energy Co. will post 5.61 EPS for the current fiscal year.

 Duke Energy Announces Dividend